QianqianStats/okaffpypi/README.md

 )
 ```

 **Reported change points are one-based alarm positions**, not retrospective estimates of the actual change onset.
-The quantile controls the adaptive Gaussian interval; it is not a calibrated stream-wide false-alarm probability.
+The quantile controls the adaptive threshold interval; it is not a calibrated stream-wide false-alarm probability.

 ## Fixed thresholds learned during burn-in